-Federal funding represents, on average, roughly 10 percent of school districts' operating budget, and is a critical share of investment in education.
+Federal funding represents, on average, roughly 10 percent of a school district's operating budget and is a critical share of investment in education.
 As an entity, AESA is committed to equity.
-Federal funding must be allocated to schools and, as appropriate, educational service agencies, via formulae.
+Federal funding must be allocated to schools and, as appropriate, educational service agencies via formulae.
 Continued reliance on competitive allocation is inherently inequitable and exacerbates a system of winners and losers.

-- Given that a child is more than a test score, federal supports (both funding and policy), as well as federal accountability must include both academic and non-academic factors, including (but not limited to) physical health, mental health, student engagement, and counseling. - One in five Americans struggle with mental health issues, therefore federal policy must support equitable access to appropriate and quality mental health services for students and school staff - Equitable access to affordable internet (broadband) connectivity is an important building block for education and learning.
-AESA supports the E-Rate program, for its ongoing role in providing internet access to schools and libraries, and the Lifeline program, for the work it does in providing internet access in low-income homes, the connectivity fund for the work it does to support learning access out of school, as well as leveraging other funding streams to better address remaining middle and final mile challenges to connectivity. - Congress must meet its commitment to provide 40% of the additional cost associated with educating students with disabilities.
-AESA supports full funding of IDEA in both the short-term (through annual appropriations) and in the long-term (through stand-alone legislation providing a path to meet the 40% commitment).
-AESA supports a long-term coordinated campaign to fully fund federal IDEA legislation.
+- Congress must meet its commitment to provide 40% of the additional cost associated with educating students with disabilities.
+AESA supports full funding of IDEA in the short term (through annual appropriations) and in the long term (through stand-alone legislation providing a path to meet the 40% commitment).
+AESA supports a long-term coordinated campaign to fully fund federal IDEA legislation. - Given that a child is more than a test score, federal supports (both funding and policy) and federal accountability must include academic and non-academic factors, including (but not limited to) physical health, mental health, student engagement, and counseling. - One in five Americans struggle with mental health issues; therefore, federal policy must support equitable access to appropriate and quality mental health services for students and school staff. - Equitable access to affordable internet (broadband) connectivity is essential for education and learning.
+Therefore, AESA supports the E-Rate program for its ongoing role in providing internet access to schools and libraries.
+AESA also supports the Lifeline program, its work in providing internet access in low-income homes, the connectivity fund to support learning access out of school, and leveraging other funding streams to better address remaining middle and final mile challenges to connectivity.

-The federal government's role is to support and strengthen the nation's public schools.
+The federal government's role is to support and strengthen the nation's publicly-funded schools.
+(Updated 2023)

-The financial burden for federal mandates should not be placed on ESAs or schools.

-- AESA supports state and local education leaders exercising the flexibility and authority returned to them in ESSA.
-ESAs are uniquely positioned to support state and local education agencies in the implementation of federal law. - Protect Medicaid in schools. - ESAs and the schools they serve may provide Medicaid eligible services and, as such, must remain eligible to receive reimbursement. - Ensure new data collection requirements, burdensome regulations, and new guidance and policies issued by the U.S. Department of Education be examined in the context of what is statutorily required of schools and with consideration of current federal, state, and local education funding levels. - In expanding and delivering early education, ensure public schools are a core partner in all stages of planning, implementation, and evaluation. - All entities receiving public dollars will be subject to the same transparency, reporting, and accountability requirements. - The role of the federal government in education policy must be premised on supporting and strengthening the nation's public education system.
-AESA remains opposed to any efforts to expand and support a privatization agenda, including vouchers and related proposals.
+- The financial burden for federal mandates lies with the federal government and should not be passed down to ESAs, the schools they serve, or unfairly burden state budgets. - AESA supports state and local education leaders exercising the flexibility and authority returned to them in ESSA.
+As a result, ESAs are uniquely positioned to support state and local education agencies in implementing federal law. - Protect Medicaid in schools. - ESAs and the schools they serve may provide Medicaid-eligible services and, as such, must remain eligible to receive reimbursement. - Ensure new data collection requirements, burdensome regulations, and new guidance and policies issued by the U.S. Department of Education be examined in the context of what is statutorily required of schools and with consideration of current federal, state, and local education funding levels. - In expanding and delivering early education, ensure public schools are core partners in all planning, implementation, and evaluation stages. - All entities receiving public dollars will be subject to the same transparency, reporting, and accountability requirements. - The federal government's role in education policy must be premised on supporting and strengthening the nation's public education system.
+Therefore, AESA remains opposed to any efforts to expand and support a privatization agenda, including vouchers and related proposals.